dr-leo/pandaSDMX/description.rst

     >>> df.columns.names
     FrozenList(['GEO', 'PRODMILK'])

+get_data() returns
+a 2-tuple: its first element is either a list of pandas timeseries (concat = False) or a DataFrame (if concat = True).
+The structural metadata attached to the data is used to create a multi-level column index for the DataFrame.
+When returning a list of timeseries, their 'name' attributes contain the non-global metadata as hashable NamedTuples (dicts would cause problems when concatenating the series later).
+The second element of the 2-tuple is a dict containing global metadata describing the entire dataset.
+As each key takes on only one value, it is unsuitable to structure the data.
+Hence, it is disregarded when creating the column index.
-The second argument is used to narrow down the datasets using structural metadata.
+The second argument of get_data() (here: an empty string) is used to narrow down the datasets using structural metadata.
 E.g., '...NL' would yield data solely on the Netherlands.

-Step 3: Get human-readable descriptions of the content metadata
+Step 4: Get human-readable descriptions of the content metadata
 -----------------------------------------------------------------------------

     From 'df.columns.levels' we can see the values of the structural metadata.
 Their meanings are explained